Francesco Montenegro

-Francesco Montenegro (born 22 May 1946) is a prelate of the Roman Catholic Church.
+Francesco Montenegro (born 22 May 1946) is an Italian prelate of the Roman Catholic Church.
 He served as the Archbishop of Agrigento from 2008 until 2021.
 Pope Francis made him a cardinal on 14 February 2015.

 Early life and career

 Francesco Montenegro was born in Messina on 22 May 1946.
 He studied philosophy and theology at the Archdiocesan Seminary Saint Pius X there.
 He was ordained a priest on 8 August 1969 and then continued his studies at the Ignatianum of Messina.
 He did parish work during 1969–1971 in a suburban area of the city of Messina and in 1971–1978 served as secretary to the Archbishops of Messina Francesco Fasola and Ignazio Cannavò.

 From 1978 to 1988 he was pastor of the parish of San Clemente in Messina and then director of the diocesan branch of Caritas, regional delegate of Caritas, and finally regional representative of the Italian Caritas.